 The 1909 Boundary Waters Treaty (BWT) provides principles for Canada and the United States to follow in using the waters they share.
 The International Joint Commission (IJC) is a binational organization established under the BWT that works to prevent and resolve boundary waters disputes between Canada and the United States.
-The IJC serves as an independent and objective advisor to the two governments and is an important mechanism for binational dialogue and planning related to implementation of the Agreement.
-The IJC is advised by more than 20 binational boards and task forces, including the Great Lakes Water Quality Board, which assists the IJC in administration of the Agreement, and the Great Lakes Science Advisory Board, which advises the Commission and the Great Lakes Water Quality Board on scientific and research matters related to Great Lakes water quality.
+The IJC serves as an independent and objective advisor to the two governments and is an important mechanism for binational dialogue related to assessing the effectiveness of government programs to meet the Agreement's goals and objectives.
+The IJC is advised by more than 20 binational boards and task forces, including the Great Lakes Water Quality Board, which assists the IJC with the Agreement functions, powers, and responsibilities.
+The Great Lakes Science Advisory Board also advises the IJC and the Great Lakes Water Quality Board on scientific and research matters related to Great Lakes water quality.
 The IJC also provides oversight of efforts to regulate water levels and flows in some of the Great Lakes and connecting channels.
 The International Lake Superior Board of Control is responsible for regulating the outflow of Lake Superior into Lake Huron and managing the control works on the St. Marys River which flows into the North Channel of Lake Huron.